 Why I recommend this mouthpiece for beginner trumpeters

-This is one of the easiest mouthpieces to play and thus a very good choice for someone who is just starting out on the trumpet.
+This is one of the easiest mouthpieces to play, and thus a very good choice for someone who is just starting out on the trumpet.
 In my opinion the the cup depth is just right.
-Not too deep and certainly not too shallow.
-It gives the player great control and the same is true for the rim size of this mouthpiece, not too big and not too small, making it an excellent starting piece.
+Not too deep and certainly not too shallow, and the same is true for the rim size of this mouthpiece, not too big and not too small, making it an excellent starting piece.
+It gives the player great control.

-If you have a son or daughter who is about to start playing the trumpet, or who has already been playing for a while, all of the above listed mouthpieces are excellent choices for your child.
+If you have a son or daughter who is about to start playing the trumpet, or who has already been playing for a while, both of the above listed mouthpieces are excellent choices for your child.
 Perhaps you are starting with the trumpet yourself or perhaps you have already been playing trumpet for a year or so, well the same holds true for you…

-…they are all fine mouthpieces.
+…they are both fine mouthpieces.

 Where will you be doing most of your trumpet playing?